digideskio/shellboard/README.md

 1. clone
 2. `./cricket none` gives you match ids
-3. run as `./cricket.sh matchid` but `watch -n 40 -t /absolute/path/cricket.sh matchid`
+3. run as `./cricket.sh matchid` but `watch /absolute/path/cricket.sh matchid` should work

 ### you must get something like this :